Colts Looking Towards Future By Trading Stephon Gilmore - NewsBreak

 INDIANAPOLIS – One of the Colts best players from last season has been traded in a move built around thoughts for the future.

-The Colts are trading 32-year-old cornerback Stephon Gilmore to the Dallas Cowboys for a Round 5-176 pick.
+Per NFL Network, the Colts are trading 32-year-old cornerback Stephon Gilmore to the Dallas Cowboys for a late 5 th round pick (the Cowboys have the 169 th and 176 th picks in Round 5 this year).

 This trade also saves the Colts $9.9 million in cap space, the first of what could be a few cap savings move for the franchise this week (releasing Matt Ryan, which is expected, would save the Colts $17.2 million).
 The moves of Gilmore and Ryan would save the Colts around $27 million for this offseason.